- Industry-wide, Americans exchange about 16 million Thanksgiving cards each year.

 - Nearly 60 percent of Thanksgiving cards are given to family members, and nearly 25 percent of Thanksgiving cards are given to friends.

 - Hallmark first made Thanksgiving cards in the early 1920s.

-Always observed the fourth Thursday in November: November 26, 2020
+Always observed the fourth Thursday in November: November 25, 2021 in the United States

 The tradition of celebrating thanks dates back nearly 400 years to a three-day harvest festival celebrated in 1621 by the pilgrims and Native Americans at Plymouth, Mass.

 President George Washington issued the first national Thanksgiving proclamation in 1789, the year of his inauguration, and again in 1795.
 On Oct.
 3, 1863, President Abraham Lincoln declared a national day of Thanksgiving to be observed on the last Thursday in November, and every president after Lincoln followed suit.
 In 1941, a joint congressional resolution officially set the date as the fourth Thursday in November.